-For those students already receiving ECI services, District Special Education Administration will communicate on a regular basis at least monthly with the HHSC regarding students that will soon reach age 3.
-A time will be set monthly for the ECI service provider to schedule a transition planning conference with a District Special Education representative and the parent(s) of a student served by ECI.
+Education representative and the parent(s) of a student served by ECI.
 A planning conference can occur when the student is 27 months of age, but no later than 33 months of age.
 If the parent(s) do not attend a Transition Planning Conference but do desire their student to transition to the District for services, the ECI agency may provide referral information data to the District Special Education Administration.
 The District Special Education Administration will then contact the parent in order to initiate the referral.

-District Special Education Personnel will complete the student-centered process, including evaluation and ARD.
+District Special Education Personnel will complete the student-centered process, including evaluation and ARD Committee documentation.
 A review of existing evaluation data, timelines and referral requirements will be conducted as follows:

-The District Special Education Administration will receive referrals from an ECI agency no less than 90 days or no more than 9 months prior to the student's third birthday.
-When referrals are received less than 90 days before the student's third birthday, the ECI agency should provide documentation of the reason for the delay to the District.

-- Special Education Administration will contact the parent to obtain the parent intake information needed for the referral, including signed parent consent to evaluate. - An evaluation and the ARD process will be completed within the required timelines. - The ARD Committee will determine eligibility.
-To ensure a smooth transition of services, District Special Education Personnel will invite the student's service coordinator of Part C services or other appropriate representatives to the initial ARD meeting if the parent requests it. - An IEP that provides services in the least restrictive environment will be developed for students who meet eligibility requirements.
+- The District Special Education Administration will receive referrals from an ECI agency no less than 90 days or no more than 9 months prior to the student's third birthday.
+When referrals are received less than 90 days before the student's third birthday, the ECI agency should provide documentation of the reason for the delay to the District. - Special Education Administration will contact the parent to obtain the parent intake information needed for the referral, including signed parent consent to evaluate. - An evaluation and the ARD process will be completed within the required timelines. - The ARD Committee will determine eligibility.
+To ensure a smooth transition of services, District Special Education Personnel will invite the student's service coordinator of Part C services or other appropriate representatives to the initial ARD Committee meeting if the parent requests it. - An IEP that provides services in the least restrictive environment will be developed for students who meet eligibility requirements.
 The ARD Committee may provide home instruction for a student ages 3 to 5 if there is agreement that home instruction is the student's least restrictive environment. - Eligible students who transition from Part C to Part B will receive services, as determined by the ARD Committee, beginning on or by their third birthday, with parental consent for placement. - If an eligible student's birthday occurs during the summer, the ARD Committee will determine the date services under the IEP will begin.